 Florida State University created the James D. Westcott Legacy Society in honor and memory of James D. Westcott, whose 1887 estate gift funded Florida State University's first major endowment.

 Upon his death, Judge Westcott bequeathed the bulk of his estate in trust for the benefit of the West Florida Seminary.
 With this legacy, Westcott became the first donor and benefactor of the institution now known as Florida State University.
 In 1936, it was announced the campus administration building would be called the "James D. Westcott Jr. Memorial Building."

-Members of the James D. Westcott Legacy Society have designated The Florida State University as a beneficiary in their estate plans.
-The Westcott Legacy Society is a tribute to the visionary James D. Westcott and to all generations of FSU benefactors who embrace his vision and share his high ideals.
+Honorees in the society have designated Florida State University as a beneficiary in their estate plans.
+The James D. Westcott Legacy Society is a tribute to James D. Westcott and to all generations of FSU benefactors who embrace his vision and share his high ideals.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
-Figures cited in examples are for illustrative purposes only.
+Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.